TOVTC/csharp-identityserver-quickstart-tutorial/README.md

 ```
 * This tutorial generates code that targets .NetCore 3.1 - if .NetCore 3.1 is not installed, navigate to app properties and set the target SDK to version 6.0 for IdentityServer and 7.0 for Api (because dependency compatibility)
     * Starting up the app will also generate a file called tempkey.jwk which does not need to be checked into source control
+* "The token endpoint at IdentityServer implements the OAuth 2.0 protocol, and you could use raw HTTP to access it.
+However, we have a client library called IdentityModel, that encapsulates the protocol interaction in an easy to use API."
+* "IdentityModel includes a client library to use with the discovery endpoint.
+This way you only need to know the base-address of IdentityServer - the actual endpoint addresses can be read from the metadata"
+* "(If you are in Visual Studio you can right-click on the solution and select “Multiple Startup Projects”, and ensure the Api and IdentityServer will start; then run the solution; then, to step through the Client code, you can right-click on the “Client” project and select Debug… Start New Instance)."